habuDaRu/Total-Twitch-War-Mod/README.md

 ## Commands and Queue System

-The mod processes commands submitted by the chat bot, adding them to either the priority or normal queue.
-These commands trigger various in-game effects, and the mod attempts to execute them at the start of each round.
+The mod processes commands submitted by the chat bot, adding them to a queue, either the priority or normal queue.
+The commands trigger various in-game effects, and the mod attempts to execute them at the start of each round.

 ### Available Commands and Their Effects